JHU-PL-Lab/www-fpse/style-guide.md

 2. A good place to put comments is the `.mli` file, where you can describe functions and other parts of the module signature.
 You can, of course, also put comments in the `.ml` file, but putting most of your documentation in the interface allows for comments to focus on _what_ something is doing or _why_ it exists, rather than _how_ it works; it also serves as API documentation if you choose to release your library to the wider world.

-3. Both of the previous points hint at how _over-_documentation is a thing.
+3. Both of the previous points hint at how over-documentation is a thing.
 Over-documentation clutters the code and can make it unreadable.
 For example, you should not spam the body of your functions with comments describing every little thing it does; instead, the bulk of the explaining should be done by the code.
 That said, do put comments if the code isn't clear enough, or if there's unusual behavior, weird edge cases, interesting algorithms, etc. in your functions, but make sure to do so judiciously.

 4. In `.mli` files, you should follow ocamldoc syntax when writing comments that describe functions or types - i.e. start your comments with `(**` instead of `(*`, and use square brackets to contain OCaml values (e.g. `(** [compare x y] compares two values in a certain way *)`).
 For other comments, using `(*` is perfectly acceptable and ocamldoc syntax isn't required.

 ## Miscellaneous

+0. Do not write parentheses around function arguments that consist of a single variable or value: `my_function (a) ("bee") (3)` looks worse than `my_function a "bee" 3`.

+1. On the other hand, _do_ use parentheses around tuples: while writing `x, y, z` is legal OCaml syntax, you should write `(x, y, z)` to clearly indicate that the value is a tuple.
+(That said, you are free to omit parentheses around a tuple when you are _immediately_ destructuring that tuple, e.g. in let or match statements like `let x, y = tuple_fn 0 in ...` or `match x, y with 0, 0 -> ...`.)

-1. `match ... with ...` is not the only pattern matching syntax around; you can perform destructuring using `let` bindings if there's only one case to match. `let` destructuring is often more concise than using `match ... with ...`.
-For anonymous functions you can also directly pattern match in what was the argument position if you use the `function` keyword: `function [] -> [] | x::xs -> xs`.
+2. `match ... with ...` is not the only pattern matching syntax around; you can perform destructuring using `let` bindings if there's only one case to match. `let` destructuring is often more concise than using `match ... with ...`.
+For anonymous functions you can also directly pattern match in what was the argument position if you use the `function` keyword: `function [] -> [] | x :: xs -> xs`.

-2. Instead of parentheses, you can use `@@` or `begin ... end` syntax to make your code cleaner.
-Use `|>` liberally, it makes a "pipeline" of function operations easier to understand at a glance.
+3. Instead of parentheses, you can use `@@` or `begin ... end` syntax to make your code cleaner.

+4. Use `|>` liberally, since it makes a "pipeline" of function operations easier to understand at a glance.

-3. Tuples should be short and simple.
+5. Tuples should be short and simple.
 Do not write tuples with many elements.
 A ten-element tuple should instead be a record with named fields.

-4. Following the above point, each record field should be defined on a new line.
+6. Following the above point, each record field should be defined on a new line.
 (The same also applies to lists, but only if the list entries are complex and/or have long names).

+7. Take advantage of label punning.
+For labeled arguments, `my_fun ~compare x y` is more concise than `my_fun ~compare:compare x y`.
+For record labels, `let {num, denom} = rational` is a more concise version of `let {num=num, denom=denom} = rational`.

+8. If you have large records, use the `with` keyword if you only need to update a few values.
+Do not rewrite all fifteen of your record fields!